substance/texture/ROADMAP.md

 We will add the ability to upload images in the document.
 This includes drag+drop of images from the file system, as well as moving them around in the document.

+#### Test suite for document transforms

+Bugs in JATS->JATS4R or JATS4R->TextureJATS transformations could cause data loss.
+We need to fully test them.

 ## Beta 1

 Texture enters Beta stage and can be used in practice by publishers and individuals at own risk.